Allergy Shots in Providence, RI: What to Know

 RIte Care covers allergy testing and immunotherapy through Neighborhood Health Plan of Rhode Island and UnitedHealthcare of New England.
 Rhode Island's step-therapy override law (RIGL §27-18.9) helps ensure timely access.

 Curex accepts most major insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Providence.
+At $129/month without insurance, Curex at-home SCIT (allergy shots) is a fraction of the cost of traditional Providence allergy shot programs.

 Allergy Shot Resources